Fody/InfoOf/readme.source.md

 ### Escape Sequences

-If the following chars are part of your typeName, they will need to be escaped with a "\\": `"\", "<", ">", "|", ","`.
+If the following chars are part of the typeName, they will need to be escaped with a "\\": `"\", "<", ">", "|", ","`.

-Also, whitespace is ignored by default, so they also need to be escaped with "\\" if they are part of your typeName.
+Also, whitespace is ignored by default, so they also need to be escaped with "\\" if part of the typeName.

 ## Why not use Expressions